 "Transformers" is probably the weirdest and craziest major movie franchise -- an admirable thing if you're an aficionado of action-heavy genre trash like I am.
-"Bumblebee" represents a departure from the Michael Bay movies, in that it's generally calmer and more, well, normal.
-So how does the prequel stack up against the past decade of Bay's robot madness?
+So how do they all stack up?

-2. "Bumblebee" (2018) It's more chill, more coherent and generally more sane than the other ones.
+Travis Knight's spinoff film is more chill, more coherent and generally more sane than the Michael Bay ones.
 And, yes, it's delightful.
 Hailee Steinfeld is a miracle for the way she's able to conjure up all those emotions acting against a CGI robot.

 The third movie, however, is exactly excessive enough, with a third act that's just a solid hour of urban robot warfare.
 Plus, there's John Malkovich being weird and Frances McDormand as the requisite government stooge.
 To cap it all off, you've got the traitorous Leonard Nimoy-bot presciently attempting to usher in the apocalypse from Trump Tower in Chicago.